-To respect the victims we support by providing a compassionate response, to the trauma experienced, providing emotional and practical assistance as well as information on victims' rights and the appropriate referrals necessary to help reduce the negative impact of victimization.
+To respect the victims we support by providing a compassionate response, emotional and practical assistance, information on victims’ rights, and referrals necessary to help reduce the negative impact of victimization.

 Our Vision Statement

-A community that assists in bridging the gap from hurt to hope with the intent to empower victims to take control of their experience as it becomes part of their life.
+A community that assists in bridging the gap from hurt to hope to empower victims to take control of their experience as it becomes part of their life.

 Our Core Values

 - We value integrity, and confidentiality

 - We value and respect supportive community relationships